Jiří Fischer: In-game cardiac arrest

-During a game on November 21, 2005, against the Nashville Predators, Fischer collapsed on the bench after going into cardiac arrest.
+During a game on 21 November 2005, against the Nashville Predators, Fischer collapsed on the bench after going into cardiac arrest.
 After being unconscious for six minutes, Fischer was resuscitated by CPR and by an automated external defibrillator by Dr. Tony Colucci, and was taken to Detroit Receiving Hospital.
-The game was postponed due to Fischer's injury, and was made up on January 23, 2006.
+The game was postponed due to his cardiac arrest, and was made up on 23 January 2006.
 This marked the first time in NHL history a game had been postponed due to injury.
 The makeup game was played for the full 60 minutes, though the Predators were allowed to maintain their 1-0 lead from the original game.
 Nashville ultimately won by a score of 3-2.
+As a result, the game that was originally scheduled for January 23 at Nashville between the two teams was moved to March 30, 2006.

-Fischer was released from the hospital on November 23, 2005.
+Fischer was released from the hospital on 23 November 2005.
 Although the exact cause of Fischer's collapse remained unknown, team physician Tony Colucci indicated that Fischer's heart may have experienced either ventricular tachycardia, a type of racing heartbeat, or ventricular fibrillation, a disorganized cardiac rhythm.
 Doctors ordered Fischer to avoid all physical activity for four to six weeks, and no prognosis was made on whether he would be able to continue his ice hockey career.
 Fischer continued to suffer heart trouble after the in-game incident.
-On November 28, Fischer suffered a "brief, abnormal cardiac rhythm", while at his home in Detroit.
+On 28 November, Fischer suffered a "brief, abnormal cardiac rhythm", while at his home in Detroit.
 He was released from the hospital two days later.

 Fischer's future as a hockey player remained in question over a year after his collapse.
 By the time his contract expired at the end of the 2006-07 season, it was obvious he would never be medically cleared to play again, and he was forced to retire.
 General manager Ken Holland wanted to keep Fischer in the organization, and offered him a job as director of player development.
 Fischer had long liked working with young players and accepted.

 Return to the ice

-Fischer returned to the ice for the Detroit Red Wings in the first of two Alumni Showdown games at Comerica Park as part of the 2013 Hockeytown Winter Festival on December 31, 2013, scoring the first goal of the game.
+Fischer returned to the ice for the Detroit Red Wings in the first of two Alumni Showdown games at Comerica Park as part of the 2013 Hockeytown Winter Festival on 31 December 2013, scoring the first goal of the game.

+Personal life

+Fischer's son, Lukas, is also an ice hockey player.